-Visit the BBC Bitesize daily lesson website here: https://www.bbc.co.uk/bitesize/articles/zt883j6 and complete the lesson on - Converting metric measurements You can watch the videos first to help you, then complete the activities and mark them.
+Visit the BBC Bitesize daily lesson website here: https://www.bbc.co.uk/bitesize/articles/zb2n2v4and complete the lesson on Calculating the volume of cubes and cuboids.
+You can watch the videos first to help you, then complete the activities and mark them.
 If you are finding it difficult, you can use your CGP study guides to help you; re-watch the videos or look for other online tutorials (Khan Academy and Mathantics are good places to start).

 Complete the area and perimeter activities in Mymaths.